-CMS modified NCD 128 governing photodynamic therapy coverage policy, effective March 7, 2026.
-Here's what billing teams need to know.
+CMS modified NCD 128 governing photodynamic therapy coverage, effective March 7, 2026.
+Here's what billing teams need to know before submitting claims.

 Quick-Reference Table